grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 2.  **Install the T3 Shield Lid (New Motherboard only)** – Assemble the T3 shield Lid onto the Motherboard, pressing around the shield cover with your hand.
-Check to ensure that there is no damage or deformation to the shield snaps.
+Check to ensure that there's no damage or deformation to the shield snaps.

     :::image type="content" source="./images/Surface_Pro_12in/Pro12_Repair/media/image125.png" alt-text="A close up of a device.":::